Git, from zero to hero

 What is Git pull?

-The git pull command can be used to access and download files from a remote repository and update your local repository, so it matches the updates to the original.
+command can be used to access and download files from a remote repository and update your local repository, so it matches the updates to the original.
 Think of this like you're merging your version and the original.
-The git pull command is made up of two commands: git fetch and then git merge.
+The git pull command is made up of two commands: git fetch

 What is Git tag?